orbatschow/kubepost/docs/getting-started.md

 ## PostgreSQL

-In order to complete this guide you need an already existing PostgreSQL instance.
+In order to complete this guide you need an already existing PostgreSQL cluster.
 You can use this command in order to create a fully functional cluster:

 ```sh